Timeline for Completion

 Breakneck Bridge will connect the trail over Metro-North Railroad at Breakneck Mountain to the future shoreline trail that will run south to Little Stony Point.
 The new bridge essentially follows the old route of 9D before the tunnel was created and restores DEP access to their facility.

-Starting in 2021, the Hudson Highlands Fjord Trail will be partnering with New York State Office of Parks, Recreation, and Historic Preservation (OPRHP) to create the Bench Trail, connecting Breakneck Ridge to the Wilkinson Memorial Trail.
+In the summer of 2021, the Hudson Highlands Fjord Trail partnered with New York State Office of Parks, Recreation, and Historic Preservation (OPRHP) to create the Nimham Trail, connecting Breakneck Ridge to the Wilkinson Memorial Trail.
 This is in response to the ecological problems of trail spreading and erosion created by hikers getting lost returning to the Breakneck parking lot.

 The remaining sections of the trail are scheduled to be constructed between 2022 and 2027.